Last updated on November 27th, 2018

 - Don’t make a mistake of booking AirBnb only for few days.
 First of all, you may not be able to extend the booking later on if somebody already booked it.
-Secondly, you won’t have enough time to search and move to a long term accommodation.
+Secondly, you won’t have enough time to search and move to a long-term accommodation.

 - Check the service fees, weekly discount and cleaning fee.
 They are something like hidden charges, though not really hidden.
 Sometimes you may find a deal which looks excellent on the face value.
-However when you combine these charges, it may prove costlier than a budget hotel.
+However, when you combine these charges, it may prove costlier than a budget hotel.

 - Check out promotional coupons such as referral discount, first stay discount etc.

 This is another good option if you are looking for shared accommodation.
 With flatmates, you can filter listings based on rent, city, room type, amenities and so on.
 Nearly all listings require minimum stay duration which usually ranges from 1 week to few months.
-Generally, these listings require a bond deposit worth few weeks of rent.
+Generally, these listings require a bond deposit worth a few weeks of rent.

 If you register yourself, you can see the contact details of the people who are looking for roommates and talk to them.
-This is very reliable option if you are looking to stay for a few months as it costs less than rental house.
+This is a very reliable option if you are looking to stay for a few months as it costs less than a rental house.
 Plus, it can be really uplifting to have someone to talk to, given the lonely state of mind of the new migrants.
-Secondly, you can get a lot of useful information about specifics of living in Australia and your roommate can even help you with your initial hiccups in getting things done.
+Secondly, you can get a lot of useful information about the specifics of living in Australia and your roommate can even help you with your initial hiccups in getting things done.

 I stumbled upon this site accidentally while desperately searching for a shared flat.
 Incidentally, it turned out to be pretty good and I got my first sharing flat in Australia through this site.
-Contrary to it’s name, this site is not limited to just Indian roommates.
+Contrary to its name, this site is not limited to just Indian roommates.

-Registration is free, however there is some fee if you want to contact the person who posted the ad.
+Registration is free, however, there is some fee if you want to contact the person who posted the ad.
 However, in my case, a registered member contacted me directly when I viewed his listing.
 So it’s enough to register and browse the listings, but don’t go for paid services unless you are absolutely out of options.

 Another useful source to find cheap accommodation is to look for listings on Gumtree or Craiglist.
 These two sites are similar to Sulekha.com in India.
 As these sites are not limited to real estate only, you may find them a bit cluttered compared to dedicated real estate portals.
 However, you can occasionally find some pretty good deals here, provided you are not pressed for time.